1. Home

 5. Community Assistance Parking Program...

-The City of Los Angeles’s Community Assistance Parking Program (CAPP) was created to assist homeless individuals with open or unpaid parking citations, by allowing him/her to pay in the form of community service.
+The City of Los Angeles created the Community Assistance Parking Program (CAPP) to assist unhoused individuals with open or unpaid parking citations, by allowing in the form of community service.
 The Los Angeles City Council authorized the Los Angeles Department of Transportation (LADOT) to establish CAPP on February 14, 2017.

-Can I participate in the program if I’m not homeless, but I am considered low-income?
+Can I participate in the program if I am not unhoused, but I am considered low-income?

-No. Only parking citations issued by the City of Los Angeles qualify for the CAPP Program.
-No moving violations qualify.
+No. Only parking citations issued by the City of Los Angeles qualify for the CAPP.

 My vehicle has been towed/booted.
 Can I apply for CAPP?

 You can apply for CAPP assistance to enroll qualifying citations.
-CAPP does not pay for any tow or impound fines and/or fees.
+However, CAPP cannot assist with any tow or impound fines and/or fees.

 Can I contest my citation by calling CAPP?